ashkan18/graphlient/README.md

 ## Usage

-Start a query definition with `query` which gets a block for actual query definition.
-There are 3 different ways to use this library.

-### Graphlient::Client

-Create a new instance of `Graphlient::Client` with uri and optional headers (we add `application/json` content type by default but can be overwriten) and pass the query into a block.
+Create a new instance of `Graphlient::Client` with a URL and optional headers.

 ```ruby
 client = Graphlient::Client.new('https://test-graphql.biz/graphql',